Laravel-Backpack/docs/4.2-dev/crud-fields.md

 ![CRUD Field - repeatable](https://backpackforlaravel.com/uploads/docs-4-1/fields/repeatable.png)

+**Since 4.2**: repeatable returns an array when the form is submitted instead of the already parsed json. **You must cast** the repeatable field to **ARRAY** or **JSON** in your model.

 Clicking on the "New Item" button will add another group with the same fields (in the example, another Testimonial).
-The end result is a JSON with the values for those fields, nicely grouped.

 You can use most field types inside the field groups, add as many fields you need, and change their width using ```wrapper``` like you would do outside the repeatable field.
+But please note that:
+- **all fields defined inside a field group need to have their definition valid and complete**; you can't use shorthands, you shouldn't assume fields will guess attributes for you;
+- some field types do not make sense to be included inside a field group (for example, relationship fields might not make sense; they will work if the relationship is defined on the main model, but upon save the selected entries will NOT be saved as relationships, they will be saved as JSON; you can intercept the saving if you want and do whatever you want);
-But please note that a few fields are _not_ compatible with repeatable (ex: upload, upload_multiple) - [see the notes inside this PR](https://github.com/Laravel-Backpack/CRUD/pull/3905) for a complete list of incompatible fields.
-But fear not, Backpack has sensible alternatives to those fields (eg. `browse` and `browse_multiple`).
+- a few fields _make sense_, but _cannot_ work inside a repeatable group (ex: upload, upload_multiple); [see the notes inside the PR](https://github.com/Laravel-Backpack/CRUD/pull/2266#issuecomment-559436214) for more details, and a complete list of the fields; the few fields that do not work inside repeatable have sensible alternatives;

-To validate the `repeatable` subfields, you can use nested array validation inside your FormRequest (eg. `'testimonial.*.name' => 'required|min:5|max:256'`).
-See [Laravel's nested array input validation rules](https://laravel.com/docs/validation#validating-nested-array-input) for more examples.

-> **Use attribute casting - cast to `array` or `json`.** This field contains a nested PHP array and works with it as such.
-Use [attribute casting](https://mattstauffer.com/blog/laravel-5.0-eloquent-attribute-casting/) to automatically encode/decode it to JSON when storing/retrieving it from the database.
-It's as easy as adding `protected $casts = ['testimonials' => 'array'];` to your model.
+- **VALIDATION**: you can validate repeatable fields the same way you validate [nested arrays in Laravel]([https://laravel.com/docs/8.x/validation#validating-nested-array-input) Eg: `testimonial.*.name => 'required'`

 ```php
 [   // repeatable